-All of these ingredients soothe and calm your pet’s skin.
+It’s made of coconut, oatmeal, and aloe extract.
+This gentle formula is meant to soothe and calm your pet’s skin.
 Also, it’s good for canines with allergies, and those with flaky skin.

-This shampoo is PH balanced, with a light scent of coconut.
+This naturally derive formula is PH balanced, with a light scent of coconut.
 It hydrates dry skin and leaves your dog’s coat soft, silky and shiny.
 It is free of soap and won’t irritate or cause itchiness for your pup.

-Besides, professional groomers claim that dogs are always more calm and happy to enjoy their baths when they’re using the Pupkiss Pet’s shampoo.
+Besides, professional groomers claim that dogs are always more calm and happy to enjoy their baths when they’re using the Pet Care Science shampoo.

 Bodhi Dog Hypoallergenic

 If your pet is prone to itching and dry skin, this is the right shampoo for you.
 It’s plant-based and made to moisturize dry and itchy skin.
 The natural ingredients are aloe vera, coconut, oat proteins, fruit extracts, and vitamins A, D, and E.